Babywise Sample Schedule For 6 Month Old Through 12 Month Old

 6-7pm – play time

-7pm – formula cup and bed (we moved this time up from the previous schedules due to the fact that Ellie no longer took an evening nap.
+7pm – formula cup and bed (we moved this time up from the previous schedules due to the fact that our daughter no longer took an evening nap.
 By 7pm she was usually getting quite fussy and ready to go down, though as she got closer to 12 months this became easier and easier to stretch on occasion.